threatthriver/odysee/examples/README.md

 # Multimodal Processing Example

 ## Overview
-This example demonstrates a flexible and extensible multimodal processing framework using Rust-based routing and NumPy for data manipulation.
+This example demonstrates a robust, flexible, and extensible multimodal processing framework using Rust-based routing and NumPy for data manipulation.

 ## Features
-- Support for multiple input modalities: text, image, and audio
+- Support for multiple input modalities: text, image, audio, and video
 - Configurable routing dimensions and attention heads
-- Input preprocessing with validation and truncation
+- Advanced input preprocessing with validation
-- Logging and error handling
+- Flexible error handling and logging
-- Type-safe data structures
+- Strict mode for rigorous input validation
+- Metadata support for additional context

 ## Requirements
 - Python 3.8+